-We conducted our audits in accordance with auditing standards generally accepted in the United States of America.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
-We are required to be independent of the University and to meet our other ethical responsibilities in accordance with the relevant ethical requirements relating to our audit.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.
+We are required to be independent of the University and to meet our other ethical responsibilities in accordance with the relevant ethical requirements relating to our audits.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinions.